+G2200iB Intake Assessment for Booster Program per 15 minutes (4 unit claim maximum) \$18.75 Service provided by a CPGC-I. Clinical assessment of previously treated and discharged clients documenting relapse potential, perceived stress, risks to maintaining recovery from gambling disorder, recommendations for the type and intensity of treatment and any referrals given to another treatment provider.
+Eligibility based on Provider's reasonable cause to believe the person requesting the intake assessment may be eligible for DPBH-funded gambling treatment services.
 S9484 Crisis Services, per 15 min \$22.00 Crisis Intervention Mental Health Services for Eligible Clients.
 Code for pre-enrollment use.
 For enrolled clients, use code H0004.
 Use of this code is limited to no more than 10% of the total claims for any calendar month.
-G3000 Clinical Supervision of CPGC-I, per 15 minutes \$22.00 Clinical supervision, by Board approved supervisor, provided to CPGC-I needed to meet minimum Board supervision requirement (60 hours total) or (2 hrs per month).
+G3000 Clinical Supervision of CPGC-I, per 15 minutes \$22.00 Clinical supervision, by Board approved supervisor, provided to CPGC-I, limited to 4 hours per month.
 For use only by Providers with CPGC-I staff that are employed or contracted to provide an average of 8 hours per week or more within the Provider's gambling treatment program.
 Every claim using this code must be documented in the CPGC-I staff file.
 G3100 Mental Health Professional Case Consultation, per 15 minutes \$22.00 Case consultation, by Mental Health Professional, provided to CPGC or CPGC-I or with their client, to assess and assist in treatment planning and case management for clients with psychiatric comorbidity.
 Every claim using this code must be documented in the client file.
-G2300 Continuing Care Group Services, per activity \$15.00 Services are provided by CPGC, CPGC Fill-in, or CPGC-I to individuals who have completed problem gambling treatment within the past 12 months and are utilized to facilitate continued recovery.
+G2300 Continuing Care Group Services, per activity \$25.00 Services are provided by CPGC or CPGC Eligible Clinician or Eligible Clinician Fill-in, CPGC-I, or PRSS to individuals who have completed problem gambling treatment within the past 12 months and are utilized to facilitate continued recovery.
 Services can be provided within an existing therapy or psycho-educational group being provided to current clients or to a group of previous clients meeting on a regular basis for aftercare.
 To be entered as an encounter, the continuing care group must be at least 60 minutes in duration and the same participant may not be claimed more than once per week.
-G2500 Transitional Housing, per day \$ 25.00 \$103.00 Transitional housing refers to a supportive type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, problem gambling recovery support, life skills, education and training.
+G2500 Transitional Housing, per day \$103.00 Transitional housing refers to a supportive type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, problem gambling recovery support, life skills, education and training.
 G5000 Court Reporting, per 15 minutes \$22.00 Court reporting, by CPGC or CPGC-I, provided directly or indirectly to court for purpose of consultation, recommendations, providing treatment updates, or providing testimony.
 Claimed time may include travel time between office and court room, detention center, or attorney office.
 Every claim using this code must be documented in the client file.
 G5100 Court Assessment, per 15 minutes (16 unit claim maximum; allowable per administration and documentation of initial assessment) \$25.00 Service provided by a CPGC to (a) determine whether offender has a gambling disorder and need compulsory mental health treatment and (b) assist the court to determine the most appropriate sentence for the person.
 Eligibility based on Nevada residency and written request by judge, defense attorney, or prosecutor.
-G5200 Court Mandated Gambling Treatment counseling, not meeting medical necessity, per 15 minutes \$11.00 Service provided by a CPGC or CPGC Fill-in.
-Psychological treatment of a court mandated client who meets DSM-5 criteria for Gambling Disorder, in sustained remission.
-When using this billing code, providers may charge clients with co-pays up to \$44 per hour (\$11 per 15-minute increment).
-G5300 Court Mandated Gambling Treatment counseling, not meeting medical necessity, group per 15 min \$3.50 Service provided by a CPGC or CPGC Fill-in.
-The practitioner seeks to help court mandated group member, who meets DSM-5 criteria for Gambling Disorder, in sustained remission, remain in remission.
-When using this billing code, providers may charge clients with co-pays up to \$14 per hour (\$3.50 per 15-minute increment).